Moonpig/tech-test-dotnet-backend/readme.md

 ## Programming Exercise - Moonpig Post Office

-You have been tasked with creating a service that calculates the estimated despatch dates of customers' orders.
+You have been tasked with creating a service that calculates the estimated despatch dates for a customer order.

 An order contains a collection of products that a customer has added to their shopping basket.

-Each of these products is supplied to Moonpig on demand through a number of 3rd party suppliers.

-As soon as an order is received by a supplier, the supplier will start processing the order.
-The supplier has an agreed lead time in which to process the order before delivering it to the Moonpig Post Office.
+Each of these products is supplied to Moonpig on demand by a number of 3rd party suppliers.
+Each supplier will start processing the request as soon as it's received.
+They have an agreed lead time in which to process the supplier order before delivering it to the Moonpig Post Office.

 Once the Moonpig Post Office has received all products in an order it is despatched to the customer.

 Assumptions:

-1. Suppliers start processing an order on the same day that the order is received.
+1. Suppliers start processing a supplier order on the same day that the order 		is received.
 For example, a supplier with a lead time of one day, receiving an order today will send it to Moonpig tomorrow.